CharacteristicMappingMethod/cmm-turbulence/README.md

 # Acknowledgements:

-We thanksfully acknowledge financial support from the Agence Nationale de la Recherche (ANR),  grant ANR-20-CE46-0010-0, and the NSERC Discovery and Discovery Accelerator programs.
+We thankfully acknowledge financial support from the Agence Nationale de la Recherche (ANR),  grant ANR-20-CE46-0010-0, and the NSERC Discovery and Discovery Accelerator programs.